by Najia Polad

 When you walk into different classrooms throughout the school, you see first-grade students charting their stamina for reading, fifth-grade students reading and crafting their own memoirs, and sixth-grade students diving into texts and sharing deep discussions with their classmates.
 This work doesn’t happen without purposeful planning and a commitment to outcomes for students.

 A focus on text complexity is also about equity.
 All students deserve access to high-quality, grade-appropriate text.
 Research shows, year after year, that students are not graduating high school adequately prepared for the sophisticated levels of text required in college and career settings.
 As a result, some students struggle and end up dropping out.

 As we approach winter break, let’s re-ground ourselves in the purpose of the work that we do: to ensure success for ALL of our students.
 Think about those students who are struggling with complex, grade-appropriate text and how we can all support them in becoming more confident readers.
 After all, we do the work we do for the students that we serve.

 Have a well-deserved and relaxing winter break!

-Najia is an ANet coach in New York.
+Najia is a former ANet coach in New York.